pmean/build-website/text/08/SimpleKm-08.md

 relapse or failure of a medical device.
 It can also be used to denote time to positive events such as pregnancy.

-Survival data models also incorporate one of the complexities of \"time to event\" data, the fact that not all patients experience the event during the time frame of the study.
+Survival data models also incorporate one of the complexities of "time to event" data, the fact that not all patients experience the event during the time frame of the study.
 So, if we are doing a five year mortality study, we have the problem of those stubborn patients who refuse to die during the study period.
 Other patients may move out of